 Struggling?
 Overwhelmed?
 Help is available!

 College can be an exciting time, but it can also be a stressful time.
 Do you know anyone who is struggling interpersonally?
 Perhaps you’re reading this and thinking, “Wow, that’s me.”
-If you or someone you know is in need of help in this area, Tyler Junior College has two resources available to you: Counseling Services and the Behavioral Intervention Team.
+If you or someone you know is in need of help in this area, our TJC Counseling Services provide an on-campus counselor who’s available for in-person and online appointments.

-If you are experiencing any barriers to a successful education, such as feeling overwhelmed or going through significant depression or anxiety, please request an appointment with the TJC Counselor at www.tjc.edu/counselingappointment.
-You will receive an automated response with more information and shortly after that, will receive an appointment email.
+If you are experiencing any barriers to a successful education, such as feeling overwhelmed or going through significant depression or anxiety, you can request either an in-person or online appointment with the TJC Counselor at www.tjc.edu/counselingappointment.
+Services with the on-campus counselor may be a better choice if you are having difficulties related directly to a program at TJC, have been involved in disciplinary action, have been referred specifically by a faculty member or organization sponsor of if you feel knowledge of campus culture and relationships with faculty/staff may be relevant to your situation.
+Once you submit the request form, you will receive an automated response with more information and shortly after that, will receive an appointment offer email.
 While long term-counseling is not available, short-term counseling and referral to community resources for ongoing services or needs can make a big difference!
 TJC Counseling Services are free and available to any enrolled TJC student.

 If you see something, say something!

 Not only do TJC employees care greatly about our students, we are proud to create an environment where students care about and support one another.
 We must pay attention to others who are struggling and be a support system by referring them to get help.
 Sometimes you might deal with a roommate, teammate or a classmate who you know pretty well, and you notice warning signs.

 - Reports of a desire to harm themselves or others

 - Substance abuse

 - Reports of unmet basic human needs (such as shelter, clothing, food, safety)